The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-launch.md

    * Once launched, you will be taken to a page showing the status of your instance.
 The instance will take a few minutes to initialize.

 4. **Verify the Instance:**
-   * After the instance is running, you can find it under **"Instances"** in the EC2 Dashboard.
-Make sure the instance status is "**running**" before attempting to connect.
+   * After the instance is running, you can find it under **Instances** in the EC2 Dashboard.
+Make sure the instance status is **running** before attempting to connect.